The Potential Role of a Hydrogen Network in Europe: Experimental Procedures

 In this section the core characteristics and assumptions of the model PyPSA-Eur-Sec are presented.
 More detailed descriptions of specific sectors, energy carriers, renewable potentials, transmission infrastructure modelling, and mathematical problem formulation are covered in the supplementary material under \crefrange{sec:si:model-overview}{sec:si:math}.

 The European sector-coupled energy system model PyPSA-Eur-Sec uses linear \textbf{optimisation} to minimise total annual operational and investment costs subject to technical and physical constraints, assuming perfect competition and perfect foresight over one uninterrupted year of 3-hourly operation (see \cref{sec:si:math} for mathematical formulation).
 In this study, we used the historical year 2013 for weather-dependent inputs.
-Apart from existing electricity and gas transmission infrastructure and hydroelectric facilities, no other existing assets are assumed (\textit{greenfield optimisation} or \textit{overnight scenario}), so that the model assumes a long-term equilibrium in a market with perfect competition and foresight, and disregards pathway dependencies.
-Cost assumptions are taken, where possible, from predictions for the year 2030 by the Danish Energy Agency (see \cref{sec:si:costs}).\cite{DEA} The model is implemented in the free and open software framework Python for Power System Analysis (PyPSA).\cite{brownPyPSAPython2018}
+Apart from existing electricity and gas transmission infrastructure and hydroelectric power plants, no other existing assets are assumed (\textit{greenfield optimisation} or \textit{overnight scenario}), so that the model assumes a long-term equilibrium in a market with perfect competition and foresight, and disregards pathway dependencies.
+The model is implemented in the free and open software framework Python for Power System Analysis (PyPSA).\cite{brownPyPSAPython2018}

 PyPSA-Eur-Sec builds upon the model from Brown et al.,~\cite{brownSynergiesSector2018} which covered electricity, heating in buildings and ground transport in Europe with one node per country.
 PyPSA-Eur-Sec adds biomass on the supply side, industry, agriculture, aviation and shipping on the demand side, and higher spatial resolution to suitably assess infrastructure requirements.
 In this study, the European continent is divided into 181 regions.
-Unavoidable process emissions, feedstock demands in the chemicals industry and the need for dense fuels for aviation, also required the addition of a detailed representation of the carbon cycles, including carbon capture from industry processes, biomass combustion and directly from the air (DAC).
+Unavoidable process emissions, feedstock demands in the chemicals industry and the need for dense fuels for aviation and shipping, also required the addition of a detailed representation of the carbon cycles, including carbon capture from industry processes, biomass combustion and directly from the air (DAC).